 - Tic disorders (Tourette’s syndrome, chronic motor tics and others)

 - Neuropsychiatric disorders (obsessive compulsive disorder, depression and others)

 Because UF Health Center for Movement Disorders and Neurorestoration recognizes the far-reaching impact of movement disorders on each patient’s life, our comprehensive care cuts across specialties and disciplines to address the full spectrum of a patient’s needs, from diagnosis and treatment options, through rehabilitation as well as restoration of function.
 This unique interdisciplinary approach brings together University of Florida faculty and researchers from specialties including:

 Where we treat patients

-UF Health Movement Disorders and Neurorestoration lives on a single floor (4th floor of the Orthopedic and Sports Medicine Institute on 34th street across the street from the UF Hilton) and has over 10,000 square feet of dedicated interdisciplinary space.
+UF Health Center for Movement Disorders and Neurorestoration lives on a single floor (4th floor of the Orthopedic and Sports Medicine Institute on 34th street across the street from the UF Hilton) and has over 10,000 square feet of dedicated interdisciplinary space.
 All specialists live together in a side by side arrangement– with clinical services, an automatic gait and balance machine, rehab services, a MRI, a swallow suite, laboratory space, a database, a tele-medicine room, and dedicated clinical trials space.